jai2shukla/JIRA-Estimation-Prediction/README.md

 # Datasets

 ## We provide the datasets used in our empirical studies and evaluations.
-The description is provided according to the type of datasets and associated work.
+The description is provided according to the type of datasets and the associated work.

 ### If you use our dataset, please cite our relevant paper in your publication.
 The ```bib ``` is also provided.